 KC McGinnis is a writer, photojournalist, world traveler, mustard aficionado, gospel lover and now blogger based in Iowa City, Iowa.
 You can view more of his work at his website and at his blog, ...
 Read More

-A few years ago, I walked out of church on Fourth of July Sunday.
+Last year, I walked out of church on Fourth of July Sunday.
 Actually, I didn't even make it into the sanctuary.
-Walking in from outside, I heard the congregation singing "America the Beautiful," and I turned around before even making it to the doors.
+Walking in from outside, I heard the congregation singing "America the Beautiful."
+I turned around before even making it to the doors.

 "Who is your God?"
 I thought, turning my back to the church.
 "Is it the God of heaven, or is it your country?"

-Always on the lookout for nationalism dressed up like religion, I had long been wary of patriotic fervor in church; I thought it looked suspiciously like worship.
-So whenever I heard the pledge of allegiance recited in church, I kept silent, hands to my sides.
-And whenever I heard "America, America," sung in church, I assumed the congregation was ascribing the same dedication and honor it would to "Jesus, Jesus."
-Every year, my refusal to sing along was my silent protest.
+Always on the lookout for nationalism dressed up like religion, I have long been wary of patriotic fervor in church; I think it looks suspiciously like worship.
+So whenever I hear the pledge of allegiance recited in church, I keep silent, hands to my sides.
+And whenever I hear "America, America," sung in church, I assume the congregation is ascribing the same dedication and honor it would to "Jesus, Jesus."
+Every year, my refusal to sing along is my silent protest.